Get Help for Yourself

 In-person assessment

-Your next step is an initial appointment at one of our offices, which should take about 50 minutes.
+Your next step is an initial assessment with your new therapist which should take about 50 minutes.
 This is the perfect opportunity to talk in depth about what’s been going on to bring you to this point in your life.
 Talking to friends and family can be great, but sometimes you need someone—an unbiased, non-judgmental professional—to help you recognize that suicidal thoughts are usually temporary, and to assist you in regaining hope and moving forward with your life.

 STEP 3